What’s The Difference Between Bubblers and Bongs?

 Do bubblers get you as high as bongs?

-Your high’s power depends on hit size and strain choice, not just the gear.
-Savvy smokers can unlock intense highs with both bubblers and bongs—it’s all about preference and technique.
-Bubblers bring smooth, effortless hits, while bongs up the ante with purer hits, but demand more skill to master.
+Your high's power depends on hit size and strain choice, not just the gear.
+Both bubblers and bongs can unlock intense highs — it's all about preference and technique.
+Bubblers bring smooth, effortless hits, while bongs up the ante with purer hits.

 Which is better, a bubbler or bong?